-Veterinary Medicine is a great and giving profession, and I am grateful and proud to be a contributing member of this Association, the Profession, and our Society.
+Veterinary Medicine is a great and giving profession, and I am grateful and proud to be a contributing member of the Profession, and our Society.
 Veterinary Medicine today faces significant challenges on several vital issues despite substantial efforts by many.
 I believe in the power of organized veterinary medicine and the responsibility of our associations to serve the interests of all constituents while moving the profession forward.
 The over-arching priority, in my view, is to meet the need for access and delivery of care in all facets of veterinary medicine.

 We need to be bold and change the paradigm in our approaches to increasing the numbers of veterinary health care providers, altering the definition of the veterinary client-patient relationship to enhance in-person and telehealth-based access to care, and eliminating artificial barriers to licensure for veterinarians across various States.